-- Wholesale electricity prices at the Mid-Columbia trading hub remain relatively low, reflecting low-variable cost of ample hydropower and wind generation in the region, continued low price of natural gas, and slow demand growth. - Natural gas prices exert a strong influence on electricity prices, both in the forecast and historically.
+- Wholesale electricity prices at the Mid-Columbia trading hub remain relatively low, reflecting low-variable cost of ample hydropower and wind generation in the region, continued low price of natural gas, and sluggish growth in demand. - Natural gas prices exert a strong influence on electricity prices, both in the forecast and historically.
 As a result, the forecast span of electricity prices was based on high and low gas price forecasts.